©2007 Felleisen, Proulx, et. al.

 the end all tests succeed.

-Note: JUnit uses Java equals
+Note: JUnit uses Java equals method to compare two

 pieces of data for equality.
 Make sure your tests are designed to